TylersTechLab/ActiveDirectoryGuide/README.md

 Host machine refers to the PC you are physically using, and the operating system that is on it.
 Guest machine refers to the virtual machine.

-The way that your computer (without a virtual machine) typically manages its resources is through the operating system.
-So, if you were using Windows 10, it would be interacting directly with the hardware.
-However, specialized hypervisor software allows the hardware

 ![08_02_22_06_35_28](https://user-images.githubusercontent.com/112909705/191359574-b49a12d8-b769-48dd-83e3-f30d24084f61.png)